surgieboi/backendless-ecommerce-platform/README.md

 ## Overview

-BEP is short for “Backendless E-commerce Platform,” and it turns any website into a shop with just one line of code.
+BEP is short for “Backendless Ecommerce Platform,” and it turns any website into a shop with just one line of code.

 The best part?